 HRT can be administered in a variety of ways, including tablets, patches, implants, vaginal pessaries, gels and creams.
 Not all types of HRT will suit all women and it is important to work with your GP to find the most suitable form of treatment for your own particular circumstances.

 There seems to be some consensus that women who have an early menopause through surgery should take HRT at least until the age that they would naturally have gone through the menopause, this is so that they reduce the risk of suffering from age related conditions earlier than they would have done.
 Women naturally produce oestrogen up to the age of the menopause and it would appear to be sensible to replace what would be there naturally.
 What a woman decides to do after the age of 50ish will be determined by looking at the same factors that affect all women and will again be a matter of choice.
 At the very least women who still have ovaries after surgery should be having regular blood tests to check the amount of oestrogen they are producing so that they can make an informed choice.
-There seems to be little argument that HRT taken for up to ten years after a natural menopause does not adversely affect the body and there seems to be some evidence that women who do develop breast cancer have a better prognosis if they have taken HRT than if they had not, although this may of course be related to the type of cancer that they have.
+There seems to be little argument that HRT taken for up to five years after a natural menopause does not adversely affect the body and there seems to be some evidence that women who do develop breast cancer have a better prognosis if they have taken HRT than if they had not, although this may of course be related to the type of cancer that they have.